neTpyceB/tremor-www-main/content/getting-started/starting.md

 ### Configuring Tremor

-If you just want to see tremor start, you can skip this step, but lets be real, you prbably want to make tremor do something more interesting then printing a few numbers on the screen.
+If you just want to see tremor start, you can skip this step, but lets be real, you probably want to make tremor do something more interesting than printing a few numbers on the screen.

 The tremor Docker image is configured by mounting a configuration folder to `/etc/tremor`